Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-php-on-your-mac.md

 This will install the latest stable version of PHP (At the moment of writing, this is PHP 8.0).

 Before running any brew commands, it's a good habit to run the following commands first.
-These will check if brew is all up to date and running the latest versions.
+These will check if Homebrew is all up to date and running the latest versions.

 ```bash
 brew update